MaxPixelStudios/MinecraftDecompiler/README.md

 # The project is under development and cannot be used now         Current Progress: 99%--Nearing Completion
 ## Features
 1. Deobfuscate Minecraft by Proguard(Notch) mappings(adding support), SRG/TSRG/CSRG mappings(support in future)
-2. Decompile Minecraft by CFR(adding support)
+2. Decompile Minecraft by CFR(support in future)
 3. Command line support(adding support)
 4. GUI support(support in future)